Links to Software for Viewing PDF Files

 - Skim PDF Reader (for MacOS)

-More free alternatives to Adobe Reader are listed here.
-For those who are looking specifically for free software that has been designed using open standards (rather than proprietary ones), a list of such software is here.
+More free alternatives to Adobe Reader are listed on this site.
+For those who are looking specifically for free software that has been designed using open standards (rather than proprietary ones), a list of such software is on this site.

 While most of the PDF documents that you will encounter on our web site can be viewed by any of the above software choices, PDFs that are housed outside of our web site may require you to use Adobe Reader to view them.
 For the fillable PDF forms on our web site, you should be able to use at least Adobe Reader, Foxit Reader, and PDF-XChange Viewer to fill out (via the keyboard) and print such completed forms.